| Activities

 International Sustainable Development Law in partnership with the Institute

-for European Studies on 9 February 2005.
+for European Studies on 9 February 2005. * The European

 Security and Defence Policy: What’s New?
 Round table with: Eric Remacle, Institut